 "UCP Seguin believes in a world where children and adults with disabilities achieve their potential, advance their independence and act as full members of the community."

 Welcome to UCP Seguin

-Seguin Services recently merged with United Cerebral Palsy of Greater Chicago.
+Seguin Services merged with United Cerebral Palsy of Greater Chicago in July 2013.
 We are now known as United Cerebral Palsy Seguin of Greater Chicago, which is a charitable not-for-profit agency serving individuals with disabilities in metropolitan Chicago and beyond.

 UCP Seguin believes in a world where children and adults with disabilities achieve their potential, advance their independence and act as full members of the community.
 We strive to make this world a reality--in Illinois and beyond, for people at every stage of life--by leveraging technology to provide innovative training and educational programs, family support, employment, life-skills training and residential services.

 Help UCP Seguin Build Bridges To The Future

 Nine nonprofit agencies have combined their expertise in serving adults with developmental disabilities to form a unique partnership under the auspices of The Coleman Foundation and the Intersect for Ability Coalition.
 We have initiated the Building Bridges to the Future program to serve the needs of special education students and their families as they face the challenges of transitioning successfully from high school to adult services.